aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### ofVec3f ramNode::getVelocity()

-Returns the distance between previous frame and current frame.
+Returns the velocity between the previous frame and the current frame.

 ---

 ##### ofVec3f ramNode::getAcceleration()

-Returns the acceleration calculated by previous frame and current frame.
+Returns the acceleration calculated from the previous frame and the current frame.

 ---

 ##### ofQuaternion ramNode::getAngularVelocity()

-Returns the acceleration calculated by previous frame and current frame.
+Returns the angular velocity calculated from the previous frame and the current frame.

 ---

 ##### ofQuaternion ramNode::getAngularVelocity()

-Returns the anguler velocity calculated by previous frame and current frame.
+Returns the anguler velocity calculated from the previous frame and the current frame.

 ---

 ##### ofQuaternion ramNode::getAngularAcceleration()

-Returns the anguler acceleration calculated by previous frame and current frame.
+Returns the anguler acceleration calculated from the previous frame and the current frame.

 ---